About Our Founder

 About The Founder

-He returned to Cameroon in 1988 and served at the Ministry of Livestock, Fisheries and Animal Industries as Senior Translator, Service Head for Archives and Documentation as well as Communications Officer.
+He returned to Cameroon in 1988 and served at the Ministry of Livestock, Fisheries and Animal Industries as Senior Translator, Service Head for Documentation and Archives as well as Communications Officer.
 For more than six years, he was Senior Columnist for the Cameroon Post Newspapers and a regular contributor to Cameroon Life Magazine.
 Amid growing political tension, insecurity and the risks of incarceration, he moved to South Africa.
 He worked with the Jesuit Refugee Service (JRS) as Advocate for Refugees and Asylum Seekers as well as Editor and Producer of Kwanza, the organization’s French-English bilingual newsletter.
 He also worked with the South African lawyers for Human Rights as Editing Contributor to Botshabelo, the organization’s newsletter.

 Address: